neoclide/coc-tabnine/Readme.md

 - Zero configuration.
 TabNine works out of the box.
 - Highly responsive: typically produces a list of suggestions in less than 10 milliseconds.

-Many users choose to disable the default behavior of using Enter to accept completions, to avoid accepting a completion when they intended to start a new line.
-You can do this by going to _Settings → Editor: Accept Suggestion On Enter_ and setting it to _off_.

-A note on licensing: this repo includes source code as well as packaged TabNine binaries.
-The MIT license only applies to the source code, not the binaries.
-The binaries are covered by the [TabNine End User License Agreement](https://tabnine.com/eula).

 ## Install

 In your vim/neovim, run command: